vectordotdev/vector/website/docs/reference/sinks/aws_s3.md

 #### timeout_secs

 The maximum time a request can take before being aborted.
-It is highly recommended that you do not lower value below the service's internal timeout, as this could create orphaned requests, pile on retries, and result in deuplicate data downstream.
+It is highly recommended that you do not lower value below the service&#39;s internal timeout, as this could create orphaned requests, pile on retries, and result in deuplicate data downstream.
 See [Buffers & Batches](#buffers--batches) for more info.

 </Field>